• Skip to primary navigation

 How to fix dry air in a bedroom

 Remember those Room humidifiers that you use for yourself or your kids when you have a cold?
 They do a pretty good job of adding humidity into the air, especially in small rooms like bedrooms.
 When you are suffering from a house with dry winter air, they certainly help.
-Filters also need to be changed in these.
+Filters do need to be changed in these.

-How to add moisture in a room.
+How to add humidity to a room.

 If you are looking to buy a essential oil diffuser, buy one with a larger water tank.
 I use a humidifier and essential oil combo similar to this essential oil diffuser in my bedroom.
 The extra humidity is helpful and I feel that the lavender essential oil helps me sleep (this is not medical advice, just my personal experience).